The NEW 20 lines of code that will beat A/B testing every time

 Unlike Steve’s code that envisioned querying simple statistics from something like Redis, Improve AI loads a trained machine learning model locally into the process so that decisions are made immediately with zero network latency.

-Furthermore, when deployed on mobile devices, Improve AI automatically makes use of contextual data such as language, time of day, and screen resolution to make the best decision.
+Improve AI is also a contextual multi-armed bandit, which means it can make use of contextual data such as language, time of day, and screen resolution to make the best decision.
 This makes it simple to implement recommender systems, personalization, app optimization, and more.

 Is it finally time to stop wasting conversions and throw away A/B testing for good?